More about the CAVA framework

 CAVA can be used through a graphic user interface (CAVA Platform) or through the CAVAanalytics R package.
 The package can be used locally (GitHub installation), remotely (University of Cantabria JupyterHub), or locally but through a Docker image to solve dependencies issues.
 CAVA Platform offers three types of automatic reports, namely climate, custom climate indexes, and agriculture.
 The climate and agroclimatic reports are produced with CAVAanalytics

-CAVA is strategically structured around two primary modules to provide users with in-depth insights into climate and agricultural impacts.
-This bifurcation facilitates targeted analysis and data exploration, catering to the specific needs of the user base.
+CAVA is structured around two primary modules, each designed to provide key insights into climate and agricultural impacts.

 Climate module: Provision of climate information from regional climate model outputs (CORDEX-CORE and reanalyses datasets)